MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-05-28-hyung-ki-joo.markdown

 I know that a lot of the Monty Pythons, their creative process was having little writing teams.
 I think Eric Idle did his own thing, Terry Gilliam of course did animations, and Cleese was with Chapman, and Terry Jones with Michael Palin.
 But when they got together, they would then give the stuff to the other person and the other person would say, "Oh, I know how to finish that."
 Or, "Give that to me."
 So then it became a collaborative process.
 {: .interviewee }

-I'd actually love to know how--you know, a lot of these rock groups that stay together like [U2](https://en.wikipedia.org/wiki/U2) or Radiohead or Queen, if you look at their song credits, it's all shared.
+I'd actually love to know how--you know, a lot of these rock groups that stay together like [U2&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/U2) or Radiohead or Queen, if you look at their song credits, it's all shared.
 It's actually a smart thing to do, also, just for the general harmony of the group because a lot of rock groups split up basically because somebody's houses were bigger than theirs.
 There is that aspect, but <span class="important">I am much more someone that likes to take time.</span>
 {: .interviewee }

 {% include video.html vid="Kbbi_b5K3d8" %}